 Emma lives in Houston, Texas.
 When she isn't writing, she spends her time gaming, painting, crafting, walking through nature, listening to music, pretending to learn the guitar, reading, watching horror movies (especially found footage), and hanging out with her beloved family.

-My cheeks warmed as I nodded.
+My cheeks heated as I nodded.

 “You're at the top of the class, and you're very helpful.
 So, I've selected you and one other student to receive a special reward because of your good grades and extraordinary citizenship.”
 My teacher’s eyes lit up.
 “Would you like to go to the Children's Literature Fair?"

 I nodded eagerly.

 I had no idea what a Literature Fair was, but I was instantly excited.
 I desperately hoped my mom would let me go.

 Ten days later, I hopped out of my teacher’s car, excited to see what a Literature Fair really was.
 The building was filled with tables and shelves of brand new books to purchase.
 I was excited to find there were some books I wanted to read, but was let down when I realized I would have to pay for them.
 I didn’t have any money.

 Instead of purchasing books, I choose to hear authors speak about how they write fiction.
 Listening to the enthusiasm of each speaker became all I could focus on.